 We already have blockchain which is currently capable of providing a decentralized network.
 So, why do we need it at all?
 Let’s go through the key reasons below.

 The current blockchain platforms require quite a bit of energy to operate.
 This, in the long run, can be a big issue for the planet earth where global warming is becoming a huge concern.

 Holochain technology introduces a better model which offers improved transfer and data storage.

-Holochcain applications are distributed solutions which benefit heavily from the best of both worlds.
+Holochcain applications are distributed solutions that benefit heavily from the best of both worlds.
 This means that each dApp that you create on the chain has its customizable interoperable network.

 Holochain approach is to provide each of its apps his/her network.
-This makes each network the ability to configure themselves according to the requirements.
+This makes each network the ability to configure itself according to the requirements.